• Home

 Squeezing fresh lemon into a glass jar.

-• Squeeze the lemon halves into a glass jar using a citrus squeezer.
+• Squeeze the lemon halves into a measuring cup or glass jar, using a citrus squeezer until you get 1/2 cup of juice.

 • Add the juice of the lemons, vodka, and lemon peels into a tall, large glass jar with a fitted lid, that can hold a liter of liquid.